OlaHPH/ex1/h3-Attaaack.md

 <p>
         € Costa-Gazcón 2021: Practical Threat Intelligence and Data-Driven Threat Hunting.
 Chapter 4: Mapping the Adversary (all but "Testing yourself", which is left as voluntary bonus)
- 1. The WITRE ATT&CK framework
+ 1. The MITRE ATT&CK framework

-  Description of 14 TTPs (tactics, techniques (+subtechniques), procedures) according to WITRE ATT&CK framwework.
+  Description of 14 TTPs (tactics, techniques (+subtechniques), procedures) according to MITRE ATT&CK framwework.
   Each tactic has its own set of techniques/subtechniques with specific TA behaviors.
    1. Reconnaissance  - new - trying to get as much info about the victim as possible
    2. Resources Dev - new - conducting assessing resources process (these resources can be purchased, stolen, or developed)